espressif/esp-hosted/docs/MCU_based_host/Design.md

 Each of these are explained in following sub sections.

 #### SPI Host Driver
-- ESP-Hosted solution provides Thin SPI master interface layer which transmits/receives data from SPI hardware driver and makes it available to serial or network interface
+- ESP-Hosted solution provides Thin SPI host interface layer which transmits/receives data from SPI hardware driver and makes it available to serial or network interface
 - Asynchrounous in nature, higher layers have flexibility to transmit and/or receive data as needed
 - Currently, Maximum 1600 bytes of data can be trasmitted in single transmit or receive transaction